CivicTechTO/tRacket-sensor/noisemeter-device/BUILD.md

 2. Run `pio run` to compile for the PCB.
 A breadboard target is available too: `pio run -e esp32-breadboard`.

 3. Run `pio run -t upload` to upload to the device (this also compiles the code if there have been any changes).

-### Arduino

-1. Install the Arduino IDE and [follow these instructions](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html) to add support for ESP32 microcontrollers.

-2. Under "Tools" > "Board: " > "ESP32 Arduino", select either "ESP32C3 Dev Module" for the PCB boards or "ESP32-WROOM-DA Module" for the ESP32 breadboard prototype.

-3. Compile the sketch and upload it to the device.

 ## HMAC encryption key